senp98/senp98.github.io/_pages/about.md

 - *Apr.
 2025*: &nbsp;🎉🎉🎉 Happy to announce that our paper [*Improve Fluency Of Neural Machine Translation Using Large Language Models*]() has been accepted to **MT Summit 2025**.
 Many thanks to my collaborators for their great contributions!

 - *Nov.
 2024*: &nbsp;🎉🎉🎉 Happy to announce that our paper [*Protective Perturbations against Unauthorized Data Usage in Diffusion-based Image Generation*](https://arxiv.org/pdf/2412.18791) has been accepted to **CBD 2024**.
-Many thanks to my collaborators for their great contributions!
+Many thanks to the project leader and my collaborators for their great contributions!

 - *Sept.
 2024*: &nbsp;🎉🎉🎉 Happy to announce that our paper [*Intellectual Property Protection of Diffusion Models via the Watermark Diffusion Process*](https://arxiv.org/pdf/2306.03436.pdf) has been accepted to **WISE 2024**.
 Many thanks to my collaborators for their great contributions!